pkeilbach/pylsci/README.md

 # 2. Create a Lsci Object
 #
-# the nbh_s and nbh_t arguments are optional.
+# you can pass custom values for the spatial and temporal neighborhoos arguments nbh_s and nbh_t.
-# Omitting them sets nbh_s to 3 and nbh_t to 25.
+# Their values default to nbh_s=3 and nbh_t=25 if you omit them.
-# Note that nbh_s needs to be an odd value.
+# Note that nbh_s needs to be an odd value, but there is no constraint for nbh_t
 lsci = Lsci(nbh_s=5, nbh_t=40)

 # 3. Calculate the Laser Speckle Contrast Images